LeoTsui/CS259D_Notes_HW/notes/A_multi-model_approach_to_the_detection_of_web-based_attacks.md

 ### Access frequency

 * Frequency patterns of different server-side web applications
-* Two types of frequencies:
+* Two types of frequencies
     * Frequency of application being accessed from a certain client
         * Base on IP address
     * Total frequency of all accesses